Satisfactory Progress Policy

 IV.
 CRITERIA FOR RE-ESTABLISHING ELIGIBILITY FOR FINANCIAL AID

-Students who fail to meet the standards of satisfactory academic progress and are on financial aid disqualification may make a formal request to re-establish eligibility for financial aid funds through multiple methods (Note: Students placed on academic suspension must follow standard university procedures for re-admittance, this is in addition to appealing Financial Aid Disqualification.
+Students who fail to meet the standards of satisfactory academic progress and are on financial aid disqualification may appeal to re-establish eligibility for financial aid funds through multiple methods (Note: Students placed on academic suspension must follow standard university procedures for re-admittance, this is in addition to appealing financial aid disqualification.
 These are 2 different processes.).
-If incomplete (I) grades are a factor in failure to maintain satisfactory progress, subsequent prompt completion of these credits may be used to re-establish eligibility for aid.
+If incomplete “I” grades are a factor in failure to maintain satisfactory progress, subsequent prompt completion of these credits may be used to re-establish eligibility for aid.

-1) Students may re-establish eligibility by completing coursework until they meet the mathematical requirements of the qualitative and quantitative measures of SAP.
-Students who choose this method will not be eligible for federal financial aid until SAP is calculated and the end of the regular period of enrollment (i.e., semester) , eligibility for state and institutional aid may also be affected.
+A. Students may re-establish eligibility by completing coursework until they meet the mathematical requirements of the qualitative and/or quantitative measures of SAP.
+Students who choose this method will not be eligible for federal financial aid until SAP is calculated and the end of the regular period of enrollment (i.e., semester), eligibility for state and institutional aid may also be affected.

-2) Students who have failed to make satisfactory progress may appeal to re-establish financial aid eligibility based on the following: medical issues, death or serious injury of a family member, other extenuating circumstances, or cumulative credit limits.
-Students are responsible for their own appeal applications and the financial aid appeal form is available on the web at http://www.dakotacollege.edu/student-life/student-forms.
-This form should be completed and returned to the DCB financial aid office with all evidence and supporting documents within 45 days after the notice that you were disqualified is received.
-Students will be notified in writing of the appeal decision by the Financial Aid Office within approximately one week of receipt of all required documentation.
+B. Students who have failed to make satisfactory progress may appeal to re-establish financial aid eligibility based on the following: medical issues, death or serious injury of a family member, other extenuating circumstances, or cumulative credit limits.
+Students are responsible for their own appeal applications and the financial aid appeal form is available in Campus Connection.
+After logging in, click the DCB eForms button then the Financial Aid folder, under the folder the SAP Appeal form is available to fill out.
+This form should be submitted online with all evidence and supporting documents within 30 days of the start of the semester.
+Students will be notified in writing through their campus email of the appeal decision by the financial aid office within approximately one week of receipt of all required documentation.
 Appeals will be dealt with on a case-by-case basis, appeal reviews will begin 30 days before a semester begins or after grades post if a student is enrolled in a semester, students must be enrolled in the semester before their appeal will be reviewed.
 If an appeal is approved, the student's eligibility for financial aid will be reinstated for one payment period.
-After this period, the student’s progress will be reviewed, and their status changed appropriately.
+After this period, the students’ progress will be reviewed, and their status changed appropriately.

 If the appeal is denied the student may request a 2nd review by the SAP committee, within 10 days, if the student can provide new information and documentation that may have been omitted from the initial appeal.
 Decisions on the 2nd appeal are final.